ralphmorris/laravel-instagram-feed/README.md

 #### Overriding Used Model

-You can also create your own Model, extending the default RalphMorris\LaravelInstagramFeed\Models\InstagramProfile model if you woud like to add your own mthods to this class.
-You can then update the config file with your own models namespace to tell the package to use that instead.
+You can also create your own Model, extending the default RalphMorris\LaravelInstagramFeed\Models\InstagramProfile model if you woud like to add your own methods to this class.
+You can then update the config file with your own model namespace to tell the package to use that instead.

 ## Usage